dbautista98/Breakthrough_Listen/README.md

 * `-upper_az` or `-uz` - sets the upper azimuth boundary for splitting the data.
 To be used in combination with `-lower_az`
 * `-N_altitude_bins` or `-na` - number of bins to split the altitude range of [0,90] into.
 * `-N_azimuth_bins` or `-nz` - number of bins to split the azimuth range [0,360) into.
 To be used with `-N_altitude_bins`
-* `-no_default` or `-no` - flag to tell the program $not$ to plot the default spectral occupancy with zero grouping of the data.
+* `-no_default` or `-no` - flag to tell the program *not* to plot the default spectral occupancy with zero grouping of the data.
 This is best used with splitting the data, if you have already plotted the regular spectral occupancy.
 * `-exclude_zero_drift` or `-exclude` - flag to tell the program to exclude the hits with a drift rate of zero.
 This is best used if you have a mix of old and new `turboSETI` outputs, as older versions did not automatically discard zero drift hits.
 Recommend to use this option if you are unsure.

 Below is an example of calling this program on a directory of L band`.dat` files.
 This inlcudes the optional parameters telling the program to exclude the data from the notch filter region and split the files up into north and south halves of the sky, then save the figures in another directory: